Savory Zucchini Muffins with Cheese

 Instructions

-- Preheat the oven to 375°F (190°C) and grease a muffin pan or line a muffin pan with parchment liners.
+- Preheat the oven to 375°F (190°C).
+Line a muffin pan with parchment paper liners or silicone cups.

-- In a large mixing bowl, combine the dry ingredients: flour, baking powder, salt, and pepper, and set aside.
+- In a large bowl, whisk together the flour, baking powder, baking soda, salt, and pepper.

-- In a separate bowl, whisk together the wet ingredients: milk, egg, and oil until well combined.
+- In a separate bowl, beat the eggs, milk, and olive oil.

-- Pour the wet ingredients into the dry ingredients and stir with a wooden spoon until just incorporated.
-Avoid overmixing!
+- Pour the wet ingredients into the dry ingredients and stir gently until just combined.
+Avoid overmixing.

 Notes

-- Store muffins at room temperature in an airtight container for up to 3 days or in the freezer for 2-3 months.
-Thaw them at room temperature and reheat them in the microwave.
+- Storage: Keep in an airtight container for up to 3 days at room temperature or up to a week in the fridge.

 Made these yesterday and they are amazing!
 Ease to make and perfect for a quick breakfast.